Estimated reading time: 8 minutes

 With a CAADE certification, you can become a substance abuse counselor.

-CAADE Accredited Addiction Studies Program educate over 5,000 students every year in California, Arizona, and Nevada at community colleges and WASC accredited universities alike.
+CAADE Accredited Addiction Studies Program educates over 5,000 students every year in California, Arizona, and Nevada at community colleges and WASC accredited universities alike.

 Students study for their CAADE certification so they can become Certified Addiction Treatment Counselors.
 Once you receive your certification, you can work for: